SamiKalliomaki/eppabasic/static/manual/en/commands/date.md

 Function Date() As String
 ```

-Returns the date according to the computers local clock.
+Returns the date according to the local clock of the computer.
 The date is returned in following format: `d.m.yyyy`.

 Example